pgrepds/pgrepds/README.md

 All my content will from now on be signed using a pgp subkey associated with the above  public key (20.07.2021).

-I have recently developed a little tool which enables me to tweet via the command line and signs all my tweets using my PGP key.
-The signature is then published along with the plain text to my public jsonbin collection, thus the authenticity for all my tweets can be verified.
-The collection  can be fetched using the id  **60f9bc2fa917050205cde0a4**.
-The API is described on the [jsonbin website](https://jsonbin.io/api-reference/v3/collections/bins).
-The tool is available in [this repository](https://github.com/pgrepds/twitter-signer).